briangalindoherbert/gs_oolyrics/README.md

 5. uses gensim word2vec and Similarity for training of corpora to generate KeyedVector model.
 Creating word embeddings for a genre or for the entire corpora of music lyrics allows interesting findings with similarities and differences of language use by artists, in genres, or with music in general.
 6. used gensim doc2vec to do unsupervised training, defining each song in the applicable genre as a TaggedDocument.
 This allows some cool stuff with looking at similarities and characteristics of different artists, genres, and music tracks.
 7. uses gensim.models.Ldamodel and gensim.corpora.Dictionary for LDA topic modeling

-I initially built corpora of lyrics from complete 'official' album releases of The Grateful Dead and first three full-length releases from Kendrick Lamar, I planned to do some modeling to contrast language use and meaning between 'old school' rock and newer 'rap'.
-But, I quickly saw I needed to build out a much larger corpus within each genre and to broaden my knowledge of and application of 'paragraph' or 'document' level vector models.
-I kept expanding and enhancing the libraries I integrated and the methods and classes I wrote to manage it all.
-As of this writing (Dec 18, 2021) I now have built pieces for vocabulary, BoW, word2vec, and doc2vec modeling, and my corpus has the lyrical body of work of 130 artists across 7 musical genre.
+I kept expanding and enhancing the libraries and methods and classes I wrote to manage it all.
+I had to do a lot of refactoring as the scope of my project 'exploded', so I simply replaced core .py files in the app in the last couple updates.
+The structure is stable enough now that I can start to branch updates instead of doing wholesale code replacement.

-With many big changes to the purpose and scope of this app, I've had to do a lot of refactoring but I feel there are many pieces now that have a good design and are stable.
-I think there is tons of potential with nlp applied to music lyrics, and I've just scratched the surface with this.
-I hope you enjoy music like I do and that you find something in this app that is useful or interesting.
+I hope you enjoy music as much as I do and find other useful ways to apply this corpus and the tools to lyrics!
 Brian